Ask. Learn. Improve

 • Customizable for specific organizational needs

-Where it falls short: Building enterprise-grade RAG systems is harder than the tutorials suggest.
-Production deployments require handling document parsing (including those problematic scanned PDFs that comprise 60% of healthcare documentation), managing embedding pipelines, optimizing retrieval accuracy, building user interfaces, implementing security and access controls, and maintaining the system over time.
+Building enterprise-grade RAG systems is harder than the tutorials suggest.
+Production deployments require handling document parsing (including scanned PDFs that make up roughly 60% of healthcare documentation), managing embedding pipelines, optimizing retrieval accuracy, building user interfaces, implementing security controls, and maintaining the system over time.

-1. Document Grounding with Source Attribution Every answer must cite its source: specific document, specific section, last updated date.
+Every answer must cite its source: specific document, specific section, last updated date.
 Staff need to verify information against authoritative documentation.
-Trust without verification is dangerous in clinical settings.
+In clinical settings, trust without verification is a liability.
+This is the example that separates tools built for healthcare from tools adapted for it.

-4. Universal Document Ingestion Healthcare documentation comes in messy formats: scanned PDFs from the 1990s, Word documents with inconsistent formatting, Excel spreadsheets with critical data in merged cells, images with embedded text.
+Healthcare documentation comes in messy formats: scanned PDFs from the 1990s, Word documents with inconsistent formatting, Excel spreadsheets with critical data in merged cells, images with embedded text.
 The system must handle these without requiring IT to clean and reformat everything first.

-The RAG Difference
+The RAG difference

 1. Retrieve relevant documents from your specific knowledge base